RSRef Real space refinement: atomic structure vs. map

 Perturb model & calculate statistics.

-Usage: perturb [options] displacement (A; def.
+FLOAT displacement (A; def.
 1.0)

 -h, --help show this help message and exit

-Perturb atoms individually, else as rigid body.
+-i, --individual Perturb atoms individually, else as rigid body.

-Divide displacement into n logarithmic steps (default: 1).
+-n INT, --steps INT Divide displacement into n logarithmic steps (default: 1).

--r INT, --repeats=INT
+-r INT, --repeats INT

 Number of random displacements used to calculate statistics (default: 1).